Children's Book Illustration School Fall 2021

 Fun is nature's reward for learning, and learning is guaranteed in these informal weekly work sessions with course creator Mark Mitchell.

-Award winning author Mark Mitchell has illustrated many children's books and magazines.
-He teaches classes in water-color and children's book illustration at The Contemporary Art School in Austin, Texas.
+Award winning-author Mark Mitchell has illustrated many children's books and magazines and teaches classes in children's book illustration and watercolor painting The Contemporary Art School in Austin, Texas.

 Some of the more than 50 creators you'll meet and learn from

 Denise Fleming is the Caldecott Honor award-winning author-illustrator of many beloved picture books for the very young including, In the Tall, Tall Grass and In the Small, Small Pond (Henry Holt.)

 Patrice Barton is the illustrator of the award-winning picture books MINE!